What is permanent make-up?

 After you leave, (for lips and eyeliner procedures) I recommend that ice packs be applied for 10 to 15 minutes each hour for the first 4-8 hours following the procedure.
 The ice is used to reduce swelling and provide comfort.
 After the first 24 hours the use of ice is no longer beneficial.
 Old wives’ tale: Cooled used tea bags are also good for preventing swelling.

 No soap, cleanser or shampoo on the treated area for seven (7) days.
 Soap and cleansers are designed to remove any foreign substances.
 Obviously, this is detrimental to the bonding process required for the pigment to become permanent.
 Toothpaste and mouthwash are considered “soap” and will remove lip color, so proceed with caution when using.

 All cleansing should be done with a clean Q-tip dipped in cool water and gently dabbed on the treated area.
 Do not rub the area in any way.
 Apply A & D ointment with a Q-Tip in the procedure area for the first 24 hours.
 Then for the rest of the week apply Vitamin E oil or Liquid.
 Apply to the treatment area with a Q-tip several times per day (Do not use mineral oil or petroleum based products such as Vaseline.)
 This is to be done in a gentle dabbing motion as not to disrupt the pigmentation bonding process.
 This will keep the area moist and accelerate the healing.
 Do not let the area dry out, keep moist all times.
 Check your lips every thirty (30) minutes, re-apply ointment as necessary.
 Do not press or rub when applying ointment.
 Apply an extra heavy coat of ointment to the treated area before bedtime, bath, washing of adjacent areas, and immediately upon rising in the morning.
 If any form of redness, tenderness, drainage, fever or rash occurs, please contact Enhanced Cosmetics or your health care provider immediately!

 Baths and showers are permitted but do not wash, scrub or touch the treatment area.
 Hot, steamy baths and showers should be avoided completely.
-After two weeks, you may resume all regular activities.
+After three weeks, you may resume all regular activities.